-Regardless of personal preference, these ceilings require regular cleaning.
-The uneven surface easily traps dust, dirt, and cobwebs, which can turn your ceiling into an eyesore and potentially exacerbate allergies.
+Popcorn ceilings can be hard to maintain.
+Though unique and functional, their uneven surface easily traps dust, dirt, and cobwebs, which can turn your ceiling into an eyesore and potentially exacerbate allergies.
 Annual cleaning is recommended to maintain the ceiling’s appearance and improve indoor air quality.
+Our guide will walk you through how to clean your popcorn ceiling effectively and safely.

 Essential Tools and Materials for Cleaning Popcorn Ceilings

-Before you begin the cleaning process, gather all necessary supplies.
+Before beginning the cleaning process, gather all necessary supplies.

 Cleaning Supplies